TimLindeijer/LEAD/README.md

 ## Train from Scratch
-Since three of the datasets are private, it is not feasible to train the model from scratch using all the datasets.
+Since three of the datasets are private, it is not feasible to train our model from scratch using all the datasets.
 However, you can still train the model partially by utilizing the public datasets.
 Here are some examples for supervised learning, self-supervised pre-training, and fine-tuning: